Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

-Theorem \ref{th:1} opens the door to a natural Neumann boundary condition on manifolds with kinks, that would be $\partial_{v(x)} f(x)=0$ for any $x \in \partial M$.
-A natural problem one could investigate after that is the spectral convergence of the Graph Laplacian generated from finitely many samples $\{X_1,\ldots,X_n\}$ to the suitable Neumann Laplacian as sample size goes to infinity.
-Note that this question is studied in \cite{DT} with the so-called symmetrized AMV operator on manifolds with smooth boundary.\\
+Theorems \ref{th:1} and \ref{th:2} open the door to a natural Neumann boundary condition on (sub)manifolds with kinks, that would be $\partial_{v_g(x)} f(x)=0$ for any $x \in \partial M$.
+A natural problem to tackle after that is the spectral convergence of the Graph Laplacian with Gaussian kernel generated from finitely many samples $\{X_1,\ldots,X_n\}$ to the suitable Neumann Laplacian as sample size goes to infinity.
+We refer to \cite{BelkinNiyogi_conv,SingerWu2,TGHS} for related results on manifolds without and with boundary, see also \cite{DT} for a preliminary investigation with the symmetrized AMV kernel.\\